My 9 tactics to easily get UX/UI design freelance clients

 Slack can be extremely powerful for networking and lead generation.

-I'm part of a few Slack communities where everyone in a while I'll post on the random channel my free offer.
+I'm part of a few Slack communities where every once in a while I'll post on the random channel my free offer.

 I always put the URL of Product Alchemy on my Slack handle, thus increasing the chance of someone entering my site and my sales funnel.

-Usually, the #random channel on Slack is generally silent, and a post there will still be visible for a while.
+Usually, the #random channel on Slack is silent, and a post there will be visible for a while.

-I'll ask someone I know to post a blurb promoting my content on Slack groups I'm not part of.
+If I'm not part of a certain Slack community I'll ask someone I know to post a blurb promoting my content on Slack groups.

 4. Generating free resources